 These chocolate Raspberry cupcakes are the perfect sweet fix when looking for a quick, impressive, and classic dessert.
 A tender, soft, and fluffy chocolate cupcakes you can make using everyday ingredients you probably already have in your pantry and topped with simple no-fuss Raspberry frosting.

 Cupcakes are fun, and they make everybody happy.
-It’s a magic word, you day cupcake, and you get smiles; a bit of a cliche, I will be the first to admit, but it is still true.
+It’s a magic word, you say cupcake, and you get smiles; it’s a bit of a cliche, I will be the first to admit, but it is still valid.
 Cupcake recipes come in unlimited flavors, fillings, and toppings that can vary from Oreo Cupcakes to Chocolate Blackberry, to Dulche De Leche.
 No one is better than that other, and you can never go wrong, especially when it comes to Raspberry chocolate cupcakes.
-After all, the combination of chocolate and raspberry is the ultimate combination of sweet and tart, deep and earthy, and above all, pink and chocolate colors.
+After all, chocolate and raspberry are the ultimate combinations of sweet and tart, deep and earthy, and above all, pink and chocolate colors.
 Check out this White chocolate and raspberry loaf cake recipe for another epic combination.

 Why This Recipe?